pyrustic/braq/docs/api/modules/braq/document/__init__/class-Document.md

 ## load\_from
-Load the document from a file by providing a path string or pathlib.Path object
+Load the document from a file by providing a path string or pathlib.Path object.
+Note that this will override previous contents in the document

 ```python
 def load_from(self, path):